Trentbyu/Fire-base/README.md

 I created a firebase database.Firebase is a set of hosting services for any type of application.
 It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications, or services, such as a real-time communication server <br> <br>
 <br>
-{Describe the structure of the database that you created.}

 created three diffrent cloud structures Real time data base, firestore data base, and a cloud storage data base.
 # Development Environment